Why do we exist?

 In 2017, after transitioning out of chess, I worked my way up to become the Head of Marketing for Akshayakalpa, a Bengaluru-based Organic Milk and Food Products company.
 My area of focus was building the digital revenue growth for the business from scratch to INR 100 Cr+ (USD 12 million) by revenue in approximately 3 years.
 Today, Akshayakalpa is the largest organic foods company in India.

-tal64 is a blog for company builders—entrepreneurs, operators, and investors.
+tal64 is a storytelling platform for company builders.